Frequently Asked Questions

 What should I expect during my first visit?

-If you have not already completed your paperwork early, please arrive 30 minutes early for your first appointment.
-All new patient forms can be found here.
+Please complete all electronic forms online prior to your visit.
+At this time, we are requesting that patients arrive no earlier than 5 minutes before their appointment, as we are keeping the number of people in the reception area as low as possible.
+We will be asking you a few questions with regard to Covid-19 exposure and taking your temperature, after which you will wash your hands, and wait for your acupuncturist to come and get you.
 Please wear loose, comfortable clothing that can be rolled up above the knees and elbows.
 Also, make sure you have eaten a small meal before acupuncture.
 Having treatment on an empty stomach can lead to dizziness and nausea but it is not recommended to eat heavy, greasy foods before or after acupuncture.
 Make sure to drink plenty of water before and after your treatment as well.
 Please allow 60-90 minutes for your first visit, this includes time for the health consultation and a full acupuncture treatment.
 Your first visit takes longer than follow-up visits because we want to take the time to get to know you as an individual and how your body works.
 We will feel your pulse and examine your tongue, two methods used in Traditional Chinese Medicine to confirm your diagnosis.
 After the consultation, you will receive your first treatment in the common room; needles are typically retained for 30-45 minutes.

 What does acupuncture feel like?